mm-zzg/vchub-en-v50/docs/2d-visualization/controls/input/dropdown.md

 **Event**

 Allows you to perform a specific event based on certain conditions.
-See the **2D Visualization-> Event** page for a complete description of the various events.
+See the [Event](../../event/index.md) page for a complete description of the various events.

 **Example**